JieYangBruce/TorqueClustering/README.md

 ![Torque Clustering Results](Torque_Clustering_Results.png)

-🚀 **New: High-performance TORC MEX (Windows)**
+🚀 New: High-performance TORC MEX (Windows)

-We now officially release a high-performance implementation of Torque Clustering, **TORC.mexw64**.
+We now provide a high-performance implementation of Torque Clustering, `TORC.mexw64`.
-**TORC** is the official acronym for *TORque Clustering* used in our TPAMI paper.
-You may see the shorthand “TC” in some earlier drafts and papers, but in this repository and our recent work we consistently use *Torque Clustering (TORC)*.
+**TORC** is the acronym for *TORque Clustering* used in our TPAMI paper.
+You may still see the shorthand “TC” in some earlier drafts and papers, but in this repository we simply use the unified name *Torque Clustering (TORC)* for consistency.
 `TORC` has exactly the same function signature and behaviour as `TorqueClustering.p` (same inputs, same outputs), but runs significantly faster in practice.
 You can call `TORC(ALL_DM, K, isnoise, isfig)` in exactly the same way as `TorqueClustering`.
-For new projects and citations, we recommend using the name *Torque Clustering (TORC)*.
+When writing about this method, please refer to it as *Torque Clustering (TORC)*.

 <h3>Usage and implementation</h3>